Neuro-Symbolic AI for Analytical Solutions of Differential Equations: Experiments and Results

 We compare against two recent symbolic discovery methods: HD-TLGP \cite{Cao2024Interpretable}, and SSDE \cite{wei2024closed}.
-Both of these methods sample discrete trees by combinatorially combining elements of a user defined dictionary.
-Moreover, HD-TLGP, considers an Ansatz where the solution is separable in dimension, e.g. $g(x,y) = f(x) g(y)$, as well as the solution in one dimension as prior knowledge.
-SSDE considers a recursive single-variable decomposition Ansatz, e.g. $u(x,y) = g (x, f(y, c))$ and couples reinforcement learning with a hierarchical approach that resolves each recursion depth sequentially.
-Both methods search for expressions satisfying differential equations directly through physics-aware losses similar to $\mathcal{R}(u)$.
-The efficiency of these discovery methods lies both in the way they sample trees and the way they compose solutions.
-For this reason, we consider two evaluation protocols for HD-TLGP which considers an Ansatz that is similar to SIGS (details are given in Appendix \ref{sec:app-protocols-hdtlgp}).
-Protocol 1 is the same as in the original work: The algorithm is fed a dictionary of primitives, sin, cos, log, etc., to compose solutions.
-In Protocol 2, the algorithm is fed atoms from SIGS instead of primitive functions from a dictionary, see Appendix~\ref{sec:app-method-configs} for more details.
-The objective is to show that naive search in the space of models does not work even when the algorithm combines atoms, which are mathematically proper subtrees.
-For SSDE, we tailor the dictionary of terms for each problem to contain only the primitives, meaning functions, and variables contained in the solution.
-For example, if $u(x) = \sin( \pi x) + \cos(\pi y)$ the dictionary contains only $\sin, x, y, \cos$ and integers.
+Both methods sample discrete trees by combinatorially combining elements of a user-defined dictionary.
+Moreover, HD-TLGP considers an Ansatz where the solution is separable in dimension, e.g. $u(x,y) = f(x) g(y)$, as well as solution structure in one dimension as prior knowledge.
+SSDE considers a recursive single-variable decomposition Ansatz, e.g. $u(x,y) = g (x, f(y, c))$ and couples reinforcement-learning with a hierarchical approach that resolves each recursion depth sequentially.
+Both methods search for expressions that minimize physics-aware losses similar to $\mathcal{R}(u)$.
+For HD-TLGP we use its vanilla primitive-level dictionary setup, which is the comparison HD-TLGP was published with.
+To separately test whether SIGS's gain comes from its atom-level vocabulary or its latent-manifold search, we additionally run HD-TLGP's tree search over the same atom-level components SIGS uses, and report that result as a controlled ablation in Section (v).
+For SSDE, we tailor the dictionary of terms for each problem to contain only the primitives and variables contained in the solution.
+For example, if $u(x) = \sin(\pi x) + \cos(\pi y)$, the dictionary contains only $\sin, x, y, +, \pi, \cos$ and integers.
 In this way, we show that for sophisticated search methods, if the dictionary considers primitives instead of atoms, the method cannot find an admissible solution when we consider complex problems.
 The complete primitive specifications appear in Appendix~\ref{sec:app-primitive-sets-ssde}.
-Neural baselines (PINNs~\citep{raissi2019physics}, FBPINNs~\citep{moseley2023finite}) and numerical solvers \citep[FEniCS; ][; see details in Appendix \ref{sec:app-fenics-validation}]{alnaes2015fenics} are included for reference.
-For the Poisson-Gauss problems, no analytical solutions is available.
-Therefore, we assume the FEniCS with P4 elements on a $128\times128$ mesh as the ground truth.
-We perform a mesh convergence study to confirm the convergence of the solution at the chosen resolution.
-Complete problem specifications, analytical solutions, and discovered symbolic forms relevant to all the problems in the suite appear in Appendix~\ref{sec:app-experiment-details}, accompanied by additional figures in Appendix \ref{sec:app-visualizations}.